Study online at your own pace with our high-quality online CPDs

 Equips Level 2 swimming teachers with the in-depth knowledge needed to deliver school swimming lessons that meet national curriculum requirements.

-Interactive online resource providing swimming teachers with guidance on how to use mobile devices safely and effectively.
+This free interactive online resource provides swimming teachers with guidance on how to use mobile devices safely and effectively.

-How to ensure that deaf and hard of hearing young people are fully supported in accessing swimming lessons and training sessions.
+This e-learning covers two modules: Deaf Friendly Swimming and Visually Impaired Friendly Swimming.
+It will help ensure that deaf, hard of hearing and visually impaired young people are fully supported in accessing swimming lessons and training.

 This online learning is aimed at technical officials from across swimming, water polo, synchronised swimming, diving and open water.